cloudevents/spec/serialization.md

 - CloudEvent producers MAY include additional properties in the JSON but receivers MAY choose to ignore them.
 However, it is RECOMMENDED that they be placed as children of the `extensions` property.
-Receivers MUST NOT treat unkonwn additional properties as an error and MUST NOT stop processing of the event as a result of their presence.
+Receivers MUST NOT treat unknown additional properties as an error and MUST NOT stop processing of the event as a result of their presence.
 - Non-mandatory properties are NOT REQUIRED to be included in the JSON, but if they are present then they MUST adhere to the format described.